LLM International Corporate Governance and Financial Regulation

-- It has been designed by widely recognised subject experts, who also provide training for the staff of the Bank of England
+- It has been designed by widely recognised subject experts, who have also provided training for the staff of the Bank of England

-- It provides students with the opportunity to study corporate governance and financial regulation together
+- It is an opportunity to study corporate governance and financial regulation together and to understand the deep interconnections between these two areas of knowledge

 - Classes are relatively small allowing for intense discussion and plenty of opportunity for feedback by academics

-- Modules are drawing on expertise of top legal practitioners in curriculum design and delivery
+- The expertise of top legal practitioners is drawn upon in curriculum design and delivery

 The modules due to run next year may vary from the list above, depending on staff availability, research priorities, and student uptake.
 While we do our best to run as wide a variety of subjects as possible, it is not always possible to offer every module.